Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 The search algorithm runs in `O(h)` time, where **h is the height of the binary search tree**

-Finding the minimum node in the tree comes with the understanding that, the leftmost subtree has the minimum item and also for maximum, the rightmost subtree has the highest item in the tree.
-The smallest key must reside in the left subtree of the root, since all keys in the left subtree have values less than that of the root and the largest key resides in the right subtrees since the keys in the right subtrees are higher than the root.
+Finding the minimum node in the tree comes with the understanding that, the leftmost subtree has the minimum item, and also for maximum, the rightmost subtree has the highest item in the tree.
+The smallest key must reside in the left subtree of the root since all keys in the left subtree have values less than that of the root and the largest key resides in the right subtrees since the keys in the right subtrees are higher than the root.
 These operations are illustrated below:

 Search: